sven337/wblg/_posts/2024-11-28-Fixing-a-badly-designed-vibrowand.markdown

 - different/custom vibrations
 - no wifi/bluetooth because that's not terribly useful

-# Current situation
+# Replacing the MCU altogether

 I have better behavior now, the device turns on successfully about 50% of the time, up from 0%.
 But this isn't 100%, so I am not satisfied.
-The MCU replacement comes next as a project.
+The MCU replacement comes next.

+I would honestly have saved more time re-doing the entire board from scratch or at least replacing the MCU from the start, instead of trying to reverse engineer their design and figure out what is wrong.
+It turns out, the firmware was wrong - after hooking up the oscilloscope I could see the MCU driving (as output) the pin normally used for power button input, unless some magic/luck is happening, and I think this is the core of the issue.

+I bit the bullet and replaced the MCU with an Arduino Pro Mini, using 30AWG wire wrapping wire to connect it in the spot of the SOIC8 MCU.
+This was not very easy but it worked.
+In my testing I killed the MOSFET so I replaced it with a FDS6690A I had lying around.
+This took but a few hours.
+The [code for the custom vibro firmware](https://github.com/sven337/arduinostuff/tree/master/vibro/vibro.ino) is on my Github as always.

+# Custom vibro firmware

+This custom firmware has the UI improvements that I needed, namely: start right away on a power button press, ramp speed up and down on long presses, plus custom vibration modes tailored to personal tastes established after a rigorous evaluation process.

 <script>
     $(document).ready(function() {